RickBrice/PGSuperIfcExtensions/devdocs/Dependencies.md

 Change Platform Toolset to "Visual Studio 2019 (v142)"
 ~~~

 The HDF5 libraries need to be changed to the debugging version for multiple projects.
-The list include IfcHouse, IfcAdvancedHouse, _ifcopenshell_wrapper, IfcGeom.
+The list include IfcHouse, IfcAdvancedHouse, _ifcopenshell_wrapper, IfcGeomServer, IfcConvert.
 An _D needs to be appended to the HDF file name in the linker settings.

 Now build the Debug and Release configurations.